Vegan Swedish Meatballs

 - Vegan butter – Use store-bought or make your own vegan butter.

 - Vegetable broth – Here’s how to make your own vegetable broth.
+You can also use store-bought low-sodium broth.

 - Coconut milk – Make sure you use canned coconut milk, not the refrigerated kind sold in big cartons!

-- Light soy sauce or liquid aminos
+- Light soy sauce – You can use liquid aminos here, too.

 - Adjusting the sauce.
 I like a thick sauce here, but if you want to thin it out a bit, add up to 1/2 cup of additional broth, adjusting the seasonings as needed.